Las Vegas, Speakeasies

 Get the tacos, they’re crazy good and have some unique combinations.
 They also have happy hour specials if you opt for a late afternoon instead of late-night cocktail experience.

 Down off of Fremont Street is The Laundry Room.
-The Laundry Room is actually built into what used to be an actual Las Vegas speakeasy that doubled as laundry facilities for the El Cortez Hotel.
+Constructed from what used to be a legit Prohibition-era Las Vegas speakeasy that doubled as laundry facilities for the El Cortez Hotel, the Laundry Room was one of the first in this new revival.
 You will find it inside Commonwealth Bar on the east end of Fremont.
 So down further than the Fremont Street Experience, but still within walking distance and by the Neon signs and Container Garden.

 The Laundry Room is extremely private, only seating 22 people at a time, a maximum of 4 per party.
 Reservations open up two weeks in advanced of your day, and they do book up fast.
 Approach the host at Commonwealth and let her know of your reservation, She will escort you down a hallway to a secret panel hiding the entrance.